Hope Slide

 The Hope Slide was a landslide that occurred in the morning hours of January 9, 1965 in the Nicolum Valley (49°17′56″N 121°15′49″W) in the Cascade Mountains near Hope, British Columbia and killed four people.
 The volume of rock involved in the landslide has been estimated at 47 million cubic metres.
-It is the second largest recorded landslide in Canada (after the similarly sized 2010 Mount Meager landslide).
+It is one of the two largest recorded landslides in Canada (along with the similarly sized 2010 Mount Meager landslide).

 Prior avalanche

-Prior to the landslide, a small avalanche had forced five people to stop a few miles southeast of the town of Hope, British Columbia—150 km east of Vancouver—on a stretch of the Hope-Princeton Highway below Johnson Peak.
+A few hours prior to the landslide, a small avalanche had forced five people to stop a few miles southeast of the town of Hope, British Columbia—150 km east of Vancouver—on a stretch of the Hope-Princeton Highway below Johnson Peak.